 Jabu's front right leg was injured after he was attacked by a bull elephant and fell into a hole from a termite mound.
 There is an angular deformity called carpal valgus that could get worse over time if left untreated, especially in an elephant weighing almost 6 tons.
 So, this essentially is a life-threatening injury as he could get attacked by another bull elephant, etc.

 What was your initial reaction/thoughts about your ability to help Jabu?

-As I have worked with a couple elephants in the past, I knew this would be a huge undertaking, but I knew I could help Jabu and really wanted to put my skills to the test.
+As we have worked with a couple elephants in the past, I knew this would be a huge undertaking, but we knew we could help Jabu and really wanted to put my skills to the test.

 When did you first meet Jabu?
 What’s he like?

-I initially saw him standing tall on a termite mound looking very impressive-- almost showing off.
-Jabu is a gentle soul and was very sensitive to my presence.
-I felt very safe.
+We initially saw him standing tall on a termite mound looking very impressive-- almost showing off.
+Jabu is a gentle soul and was very sensitive to our presence.
+We felt very safe.